-working for Homco International as a welder and a machinist.
+1950’s working for Homco International as a welder and a machinist.
 After leaving Homco he then went to work for

 Land & Marine to cut tool joints and then to A1 Bit and Tool before starting his own business.
 In the early 1970's,

-Fred Bauman saw a high demand for oilfield machining services and decided to take a risk and go into business for himself.
+Fred Bauman saw a high demand for oilfield machining services and decided to take a risk and go into business for

-The word got out and Fred’s workload increased beyond his capacity.
-Fred approached his stepson, Jim McCarty,
+As the word got out Fred’s workload increased beyond his capacity.
+Fred approached his stepson Jim McCarty for

-for

 help.
 Jim was working at the time as a machinist for A1 Bit and Tool.
 Jim started helping with the business on nights

 and weekends.
-The workload increased and Jim quit A1 Bit and Tool and together they incorporated as
+The workload increased and Jim quit A1 Bit and Tool and together they incorporated as Bauman

-After the oilfield boom was over Jim saw that manufacturing was headed toward automated machines.
+After the oil boom was over Jim saw that manufacturing was headed toward automated machines.
 In 1988, Bauman

-Machine bought their first CNC machine and begin a new venture in larger volume production work.
+Machine bought their first CNC lathe and begin a new venture in larger volume production work.
 Jim quickly realized

 that his investment paid off.
-CNC machines offered great rewards of higher production and better
+CNC machines offered great rewards of higher production and better quality.
+Bauman

 In 1989, Fred Bauman retired and Jim McCarty continued to grow the business.
 In 1994, Bauman Machine had